styczynski/atom-terminal-panel/README.md

 Simple like making a cup of fresh coffee...
 Just dot, extension name and CSS formatting.

-The ./commands director contains the plugins (you can add your own commands).
+The ./commands directory contains the plugins (you can add your own commands).
-Each plugin exports a list of all custom commands.
+Each plugin exports a list of all custom commands (each plugin directory must contain `index.coffee` file - its entry point, which looks like described below)
 E.g.
 ```coffeescript
 module.exports =